-Items in “Italics” note non-standard optional extras.
+Items in “Italics” indicate non-standard optional extras.

 HULL: The fiberglass hull is laid-up single skin with structural stringers and floors to Lloyds-approved design specifications.
 Her outer hull laminate incorporates Kevlar from the bow section to midships.
 Topsides are insulated with high-density foam, then sealed with fiberglass.